-- Artificial sweeteners such as aspartame, acesulfame-K, saccharine, sucralose, and stevia.
+- Artificial sweeteners such as aspartame, acesulfame-K, saccharine, sucralose.

 In addition to the sweeteners listed, try pureeing some low FODMAP friendly fruits like strawberries to sweeten smoothies, or try low FODMAP-friendly juices like pineapple juice or grape juice to sweeten recipes (as long as they do not contain high fructose corn syrup).
 Check out this low FODMAP shopping list for more information on low FODMAP friendly fruits and sweeteners.

 Written by Staci Gulbin, MS, RD a Board-certified dietitian.